 - Ask simple who / what / where / when / why questions

-- Write 5 – 10 questions to ask, and allow yourself to ask new questions in the moment
+- Write 5 – 10 questions to ask, and allow yourself to ask new questions at the moment

 - Don’t attempt to take notes, instead focus on listening so you can ask follow up questions right away